Rajpragur/Rajpragur/README.md

 - 👋 Hi, I’m @Rajpragur
-- 👀 I’m interested in Programming
+- 👀 I’m a Programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C++ and Java
 - 📫 How to reach me - Rajpragur@gmail.com

 <!---